skellco/SBBTD/README.md

-﻿=== Update July 19, 2016: This distribution now includes both task domains: Half Field Offense and Ms. Pacman. ===
+﻿=== Update July 19, 2016: This distribution now includes both task domains: Half Field Offense and Ms. Pac-Man. ===

 Symbiotic Bid-Based GP (SBB) is a hierarchical framework for coevolving teams of simple programs.
 SBBTD is an extension of the original c++ code for